eduardomantz291/WebForm/README.md

 What is

-This project was the beginning of my study on node.js, sqlite and express.
+This project was the beginning of my study on node.js and express.